ydsingh/alexa/labs/CLI/cli-task-5.md

 	},
 };
   ```
-**Extra Points:** Feel free to edit the  speechText variable to say anything you want
+4. Edit the  speechText variable to say anything you want, for example "I\'m feeling dandy!"

-4. In your lambda function, scroll down to `line 113` and add `HowAreYouIntentHandler,` to the array of Intent Handlers and save the changes you've made.
+5. In your lambda function, scroll down to `line 113` and add `HowAreYouIntentHandler,` to the array of Intent Handlers and save the changes you've made.
 It should look something like this

   ```
     .addRequestHandlers(